vsfbg/swift/docs/CrossCompilationModel.md

 3. `-sdk`: specifies the Swift SDK overlay for the host

 The values for these may be defaulted by the driver on a per-platform basis.

+The `-sysroot` flag identifies the location for the C/C++ headers and libraries required for compilation.
+This is primarily used by non-Darwin, non-Windows hosts as Darwin has its own SDK concept that allows for co-installation and Windows uses a different model which merges multiple locations in memory.

+The `-sdk` flag identifies the location of the "Swift SDK overlay", which provides the neecessary content for Swift compilation (including binary swiftmodules).
+This includes the standard library and the core libraries (dispatch, Foundation, and possibly XCTest - Windows isolates XCTest from the rest of the SDK).
+The Swift shims are also provided by this location as they are a dependency for properly processing the Swift core library.

+## Compatibility

+In order to retain compatibility with older toolchain releases which did not include support for the `-sysroot` flag, the driver shall default the value to the value provided to `-sdk`.
+This allows us to transition between the existing toolchains which expected a single root containing all the necessary components.
 This allows the driver to make the most appropriate choice for the host that is being compiled for without loss of generality.
 A platform may opt to ignore one or more of these flags (e.g. Windows does not use `-syroot` as the system